Chai Rong

 Chai Rong (柴榮) (27 October 921 – 27 July 959), later known as Guo Rong (郭榮), also known by his temple name as the Emperor Shizong of Later Zhou, was the second emperor of the Later Zhou dynasty of China, during the Five Dynasties and Ten Kingdoms period.
 He reigned from 954 until his death in 959.
-He succeeded his uncle-in-law Guo Wei, whose surname he had adopted.
+He succeeded his uncle-in-law Guo Wei (Emperor Taizu), whose surname he had adopted.

 Emperor Shizong is considered a highly successful emperor of the Five Dynasties period.
 He centralized military power by his reforms, and proved his military prowess by a series of victories against Northern Han, Later Shu, Southern Tang, and the Liao dynasty.
 Although his accomplishments were limited due to his premature death, they paved the way for the eventual unification of large parts of China proper by the Northern Song, founded by his trusted generals Zhao Kuangyin and Zhao Guangyi.